ALDRICHCODE45/journal-App/README.md

 # Journal App

-this App was creting using the stack MERN
+this App was creting using redux-toolkit, and firebase as a backend

 ## Build the Node modules